-Distance Learning Advisory Committee - assigned to the Faculty Senate and advisory to the Faculty Senate, the Provost, and the Executive Director for the Center for Excellence in Teaching and Learning
+Distance Learning Advisory Committee - assigned to the Faculty Senate and advisory to the Faculty Senate, the Provost,

 Purpose: This committee will evaluate proposals and existing processes to improve distance and technology enhanced learning.
 The results of this work will be sent to the Provost and the Executive Director of the Center for Excellence in Teaching and Learning (CETL).